 Prioritize Based on Feasibility and Impact

-When you have a list of potential opportunities, like expanding into new markets, adding product lines, or acquiring another company, it’s easy to feel overwhelmed.
+When you have a list of potential opportunities, like entering a new vertical, adding a service line, or acquiring another business, it’s easy to feel overwhelmed.
 A structured prioritization helps:

 - Profitability: How likely is it that this opportunity will generate profits exceeding costs within a reasonable timeframe?

-- Scalability: Can this idea grow without requiring exponential increases in resources?
-If you need significant capital to scale, you must weigh that against the potential returns.
+- Scalability: Can this idea grow without requiring exponential increases in headcount?
+If you need significant new hiring to scale, you must weigh that against the potential returns.

 - Strategic Fit: Does it align with your existing brand, resources, or expertise?
-Sometimes, an opportunity might look profitable on paper but conflict with your overarching goals or stretch your capabilities too thin.
+Sometimes, an opportunity might look profitable on paper but conflict with your overarching goals or stretch your delivery team too thin.

 Consider creating a simple scoring system where each opportunity gets rated across these categories.
 Opportunities with high total scores might move to the front of your strategic plan, while lower-scoring ideas might be revisited later or discarded.